 6 x sizes

 To keep costs low, a minimum run of 5000 boxes was needed, but with the garments priced in the $200 range, they needed to be of high quality, make an impact and be reusable (so good you don’t want to throw it out).
 The result was an A5 box, with magnetic seal in matt black with silver foil logo, that could be used for all products.

 The next hurdle

 The next hurdle was designing a sleeve that could differentiate the levels of compression.
-XXX & XXX loved the spot silver foil that was now on the business cards.
+The client loved the spot silver foil that was now on the business cards.
 They wanted their top of line product “Endurance” to be in gold, with different colours foils or metallics for the different levels.
 However, this was an expensive and impractical option.
 The solution was to use foil stock and print any colour using a shiny spot.
 Working closely with the printer we were able to trial samples of colours on foil stock to find the right combination (the printer would run samples when the stock was loaded for another client, to keep trial costs low).

 Finally, all that was left to do was create